Appdynamics/config-assessment-tool/README.md

   -j, --job-file TEXT
   -t, --thresholds-file TEXT
   -d, --debug
+  -c, --concurrent-connections INTEGER
   --help                          Show this message and exit.
 ```

 Options `--job-file` and `--thresholds-file` will default to `DefaultJob` and `DefaultThresholds` respectively.